hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 - HMS-RC offers periodic information sessions on Globus

 HMS-RC's information page on Globus can be found [here](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2046689281/Using+Globus+on+O2) and for the purposes of this module we won't dive anymore into it, but it is important to know that this tool exists, particularly when collaborating with researchers who don't have HMS creditials.

-## Copying files to and from the cluster <a name="scprsync"></a>

-Alternatively, when you have analyzed your data you may have some files that you would like to download from the cluster.
-You can use a program like [Filezilla](https://filezilla-project.org/) to copy over files from a computing cluster to your local machine, but there are other ways to do so using the command-line interface.

 ## O2 shared reference files (iGenome) <a name="igenome"></a>